ADA-GWU/2024-a1-db-migration-Shafiga2000/README.md

 These instructions will allow you to use pgAdmin to run the SQL scripts, giving you an alternate way to work with your PostgreSQL database.<br>

 1.Open pgAdmin: Open pgAdmin and provide your password  to establish a connection to your PostgreSQL server.<br>
-2.To access the Query Tool:  find your database in the Object Browser, then right-click and select "Query Tool" to launch a new query window.<br>
+2.To access the Query Tool:  find your database in the Object Browser (click Servers), then right-click and select "Query Tool" to launch a new query window.<br>
 3.Open SQL Script: To run the SQL script you want to run (such as creation_insert_tables.sql, migration.sql, or rollback.sql), use the Query Tool's "Open File" option.<br>
 4.Execute Script: To execute the SQL script  when it has loaded in the Query Tool, click the "Execute" button or press F5.<br>
 5.Analyze Output: To be sure the script executed successfully, check through the output messages once it has been run.<br>